-Please explore the site to learn more about the history of Grover Barn, efforts to preserve the story and how you can support those efforts.
+Please explore this website to learn more about the history of Grover Barn, efforts to preserve the barn and its story, and how you can support these efforts.

-Click through on the image below to watch a recent story from KMBC on the effort.
+Click through on the image below to watch a story from KMBC-TV on the barn.